 The Reinert-Alumni Library offers a variety of seating and accommodations for individual and group study, as well as centralized computing and printing.
 Experienced library staff members are available to provide research assistance and technical support.

-This year the Library is pleased to introduce the Digital Design Center on the main level.
-Bring your designs to life with our 3-D printers, or create 3-D scans of existing objects.
-Want to learn how?
-Consider enrolling in ERG 213, "Three-Dimensional Design" with Katie Bruckman, and fulfill your "Understanding Natural Science" core requirement at the same time!
+We're open for business!
+The Reinert-Alumni Library is pleased to introduce the new Digital Design Center on the main level.
+Bring your designs to life with our 3D printers, or create 3D scans of existing objects.
+For full details, please see the Library's 3D Printing handout.

 Computers and Laptops